mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-Comment object with the following attribute:text
+Comment object with the following attribute: text

 **Type:** object